mochammadrafi/moodle-logintoken/README.md

 -   API-based authentication using Moodle web service tokens
 -   Support for both custom Login Token service and Moodle Mobile App service tokens
 -   Simple REST endpoint for token validation and session creation
+-   Session check functionality to detect if user is already logged in
 -   Secure token validation with expiration checking
 -   JSON response format for easy integration
 -   Automatic session management